Star Trek: Hidden Frontier: Episode listing

 "Operation Beta Shield" follows in the footsteps of "Orphans of War" and brings together the crews from Hidden Frontier and Intrepid, this time in a feature-length adventure!
 Fear of another invasion by the mysterious Archein Empire from the Andromeda Galaxy is running high.
 In order to set up a line of defense against impending invasion, a shield of allied power must be forged in the Beta Quadrant.
 Can the allies work together in defense of the Beta Quadrant or will old hostilities re-emerge and shatter the chances for peace and co-operation ?

 Reception

-The series was mentioned by several journalists and news outlets.
+The series has received media coverage by both journalists and news outlets.